adaltas/node-csv/README.md

 In synchronous mode, you may simply return the altered data or throw an error.
 In asynchronous mode, you must call the provided callback with 2 arguments, the error if any and the altered data.

+## Array versus objects

+The transformation function may either receive arrays or objects.

+If you specify the `columns` read option, the `row` argument will be provided as an object with keys matching columns names.
+Otherwise it will be provided as an array.

 ## Sequential versus concurrent execution